The Complete Guide to Leg Waxing

 Following your waxing service, you’ll be prompted to schedule a follow up appointment in order to maintain your smooth, stubble-free legs and overall wax results.
 So how long does leg waxing last?
 The longevity of leg waxing results varies from person to person, and generally depends on your hair type, skin type, and really just how quickly your hair grows.
 Generally speaking, however, your leg wax should last up to six weeks.

 For a complete visual step-by-step guide on how to wax legs, check out licensed esthetician Crystal Quattrone’s professional leg wax walk-through.

 Following a professional or at-home waxing, it’s normal to experience slight redness, irritation, or inflammation throughout the freshly waxed area.
 If you experience this sort of irritation, you might wonder how to make legs smooth after waxing, but the solution is very simple.
 Skin is easily soothed by practicing proper post-wax care.

-By using products like Starpil’s Post Wax Oil and Post Wax Lotion, which are made specially for regenerating cell growth and delaying hair growth while soothing, hydrating, and moisturizing freshly waxed skin, you can ensure that your skin will be nourished and in top shape following your service.
-Massage these products into skin following your wax to enhance both your results and your skin’s protection from irritation and ingrown hairs.
+By using products like Starpil’s Post Wax Oil and Post Wax Lotion, which are made especially for regenerating cell growth and delaying hair growth while soothing, hydrating, and moisturizing freshly waxed skin, you can ensure that your skin will be nourished and in top shape following your service.
+Massage these products into the skin following your wax to enhance both your results and your skin’s protection from irritation and ingrown hairs.

 Leg Waxing At Home